BozarthPrime/Extra-Life-Tracker/docs/widgets/last-donation.md

 5. Click "OK" to create the source
 6. Check "Local file"
 7. Click "Browse" next to the "Local file" line and select `last-donation.html`
-8. Set "Width" to at least 300 (the widget will fill the whole width given)
+8. Set "Width" to at least 300 (the widget will fill the whole width given).
+450 if using animation.
-9. Set "Height" to 41 (+28 with header, +35 with recipiant)
+9. Set "Height" to 41.
+70 if using animation. (+28 with header, +35 with recipiant)
-10. Click "OK" to finish the setup
+10. Click "OK"
+11. Finally, if using animation, position the source to the right hand side of the screen since it animates from the right.